Schedule a demo

 The model, developed by Bob Mosher and Conrad Gottfredson, explores 5 times when professionals need information and learn.
 The five moments of learning need are:

-Within this approach, learning is linked to the performance of the employees, so that the return on learning is immediately measurable - so very interesting for organizations and companies!
+Within this approach, learning is linked to the performance of the employees, so that the return on learning is immediately measurable - so very interesting for organisations and companies!

 In this blog, we tell you how to shape learning processes for each of the 5 Moments of Need and what to take into account.